Standard Chartered JumpStart offering up to 2% p.a. interest. Best for students?

 If you are an existing account holder, you can still continue to use the SC JumpStart account even after you are over 26 years old.

-How does the Standard Chartered JumpStart Account compare to the other entry-level accounts (UOB Stash and CIMB FastSaver)?
+How does the Standard Chartered JumpStart Account compare to UOB Stash and CIMB FastSaver?

-Let’s compare the SC JumpStart Account to other of such savings accounts, such as the UOB Stash and CIMB FastSaver accounts.
+Let’s compare the SC JumpStart Account to other similar savings accounts, such as the UOB Stash and CIMB FastSaver accounts, assuming that you don't need to credit salary or spend on a card.

-The SCB JumpStart Account offers the highest effective interest rate for balances below $50,000.
+The SCB JumpStart Account offers a decent effective interest rate for balances below S$40,000.

-The CIMB FastSaver Account offers a higher effective interest rate for balances of $50,000 to about $75,000.
+However, the CIMB FastSaver Account offers a higher effective interest rate for balances of S$40,000 to S$60,000.

 Final verdict on Standard Chartered JumpStart Account